Resume for Carpenter

 6. Certifications and Training

-If you have attended any particular training program or have obtained any certifications that directly relate to carpentry, you should list them within this category.
-This will prove your commitment towards professional advancement and ongoing learning within the field.
+If you’ve attended any specific training programs or obtained certifications directly related to carpentry.
+List them at the bottom of this list.
+This will prove your commitment towards professional growth and continuing education within the field.

 Example: